 Dr. William Davis of the Track Your Plaque site, and author of the recent "Wheat Belly," says that wheat contains an opiate which is responsible for what he describes as wheat addiction.
 He identifies the protein gliadin as the opiate, and says:

 "This opiate, while it binds to the opiate receptors of the brain, doesn’t make us high.
-It makes us hungry."From the definitions at the beginning of this post, I wouldn't have said gliadin was an opiate because it doesn't originate from the poppy plant and it is not technically an alkaloid, although it does contain nitrogen.
+It makes us hungry."From the definitions at the beginning of this post, gliadin is not an opiate because it doesn't originate from the poppy plant and it is not technically an alkaloid, although it does contain nitrogen.

 - Opiate Of The Masses, April 18, 2012

-However, when the body digests gliadin, it produces a fragment peptide that can act like an opioid, called gliadorphin or gluteomorphin.
+However, when the body digests gliadin, it produces a fragment peptide that, although not an opiate, can act like an opioid.
+It's called gliadorphin or gluteomorphin.

-Gluten, another protein in wheat (gluten is composed of gliadin), when partially digested produces fragment peptides that can also act as opioids, called gluten exorphins.
+Gluten, another protein in wheat (gluten is composed of gliadin and glutenin), when partially digested produces fragment peptides that can also act as opioids, called gluten exorphins.

 There is a protein in cow's milk called casein which, when partially digested, produces a fragment peptide that acts like an opioid, called casomorphin.